masteroga101/Beat-Banger-PsVita-/README.md

 2. In the steam console, type the command "download_depot 1813430 1813432 1018289862284499489" to get the required files from the correct version of beat banger

+3. Download BeatBanger Patcher from either here or on itch.io

+4. drag beat banger pck into the patcher so it is at the same level as the bat files.

+5. run the correct bat file corresponding to your operating system

+6. with the new pck,go onto your vita and go to `ux0:app/BEAT33322/game_data` and paste it inside

 ### Acquiring mods